- 17+ Best AI Writing Software Tools - August 29, 2023

 UserGuiding offers self-serve user onboarding so you don’t have to provide manual support.
 Onboard your users with product walkthroughs that don’t require any coding so you can prompt the right in-app experience, to the right persona, at the right stage of their user journey.

-With clients seeing a decrease in support calls, and an increase in feature adoption and user activation rate, UserGuiding offers a variety of options to keep your customers happy.
+With clients seeing a decrease in support calls, and an increase in feature adoption and user activation rate, UserGuiding offers a variety of options to keep customers happy.

 UserGuiding says that a potential client’s biggest mistake is thinking that user onboarding starts once users start using your product.
 In reality, it should start with the very first interaction you have with a customer–and it’s not one size fits all.
 This platform helps create personalized and well-targeted onboarding experiences to help users better relate to your product–and use it better!